cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 The takeoff donation round seem confusing at first hand, let me assure you, it isn't.
 Let's break it down and understand it:

 - The takeoff donation round is done in ATOM (i.e. participants donate ATOM)
-- The ATOM goes to cyber~Congress DAO
+- The ATOM goes to cyber~Congress DAO multisig address
 - The takeoff donation round is part of the distribution games, in particular, GoL
 - When 90 days have passed since its start or 600k ATOm have been donated, the takeoff donation round finishes
 - The end of the takeoff donation  round launched the 21-day final of GoL
 - During the takeoff donation round, participants donate ATOM.
 The more ATOM are donated, the *less* CYB cyber~Congess leaves to itself
 - The earlier you donate, the bigger your discount is.
 The discount is calculated with a dependence on the overall sum of ATOM donated.
-The more ATOM tokens have been donated, the bigger your discount is.
-The earlier you have donated, the bigger your discount is
+The more ATOM tokens have been donated, the bigger the total discount is.
+The earlier you donate, the bigger the total discount you can expect
 - Participants of the takeoff donation round get an extra bonus in terms of 100 TEUL distributed among them (in proportion to the donated ATOM)
 - These EUL tokens can be used in the 21-day final of GoL to play and earn more CYB tokens (EUL tokens will be burned)
 - All earlier involved entities (cyber~Congress, inventors of the protocol and seed donors) get *less* if more ATOM tokens have been donated during the takeoff round